lizzybrooks/python-possible/1-the-command-line.md

 del bad_selfie.jpg
 ```

-Please note, `rm` will **not** ask for confirmation, and it will not move files to the trash.
+Please note, `rm` and `del` will **not** ask for confirmation, and will not move files to the trash.
 It'll just delete them immediately, so be careful.

 **`more`** is like `cat` but will paginate the output if it is larger than the size of your terminal window: